Ku-ring-gai's built heritage

 Ku-ring-gai as a whole is of national and state heritage significance because of:

-- the evidence it provides of twentieth century town planning and conservation philosophies.
+- and the evidence it provides of twentieth century town planning and conservation philosophies.

 In 1997 this led to the National Trust recommending that 27 precincts be classified as Urban Conservation Areas (UCAs) – more than any other local government area in NSW.